Miles-Kodama/SB-53-Annotated/bill.md

 # California Senate Bill 53
 This site presents the text of Senate Bill 53 enriched with background and commentary.
 Click on any of the blue highlights to learn more.
-The bill text below was last amended on 17 July, 2025.
+The bill text below was last amended on 2 September, 2025.

 ## SECTION 1.
 The Legislature finds and declares all of the following: